sonatsuer/sonatsuer.github.io/markdown/posts/note-on-lenses.md

 own version since nix told me that the package is broken and I really don't want to deal with it right now.

-To give an idea of what is happening, here is a small repl interaction
+To give an idea of what is happening, here is a small repl interaction:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.haskell}
 ex1 :: ChunkedStream One Int